csc301-2024-s/deliverable-1-37-edunexus/deliverables/D2/sub-team-2_report.md

 Jaffer Keikei:

 Min Jae David Park: I set up the testing environment using WebDriverIO.
 I also wrote the tests for our backend project.
 I set up how to build our Electron project using Electron-Builder.
 I wrote the code for the signup page and basic user authentication.
+I also tried to debug the issues we had with the communication between the main process and the renderers.
+Specifically, preload.js was not loaded properly so I did some investigation on that.